 The guides are presented in a fun way.
 Both instructors are charismatic and have no problem explaining even the simplest of concepts.
 The first few lessons are very basic but presented in a way that makes the information easy and quick to grasp.

 Keeping students interested is a major point of emphasis for Ukulele Buddy, which is why it has so many positive reviews from satisfied customers.
-The lessons library is probably not as extensive as on other websites, but the atmosphere and high-end production quality more than make up for it.
+The lessons library is probably not as extensive as on more expensive platforms, but the atmosphere and high-end production quality more than make up for it.

 It’s also nice to see that the instructors offer suggestions on how to practice so that the students and see progress and avoid discouragement.